Which city is cheaper, Acadia National Park or Berkshires?

 Trying to figure out where to travel next?
-This travel cost comparison between Berkshires and Acadia National Park can help.
+This travel comparison between Berkshires and Acadia National Park can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 The Berkshires are a popular highland destination in the western part of Massachusetts and northwest Connecticut.
 The region has scenic landscape, hiking, lakes, recreational opportunities and other outdoor experiences.
 The Berkshires also has an impressive cultural scene with music, arts, museums, and live theaters.

 The Berkshires can be a bit expensive to visit if you stay at a luxury resort and take advantage of the award winning restaurants in the area.
 Alternatively, the experience can be equally rewarding by camping, picnicking, and spending your time hiking and enjoying the beautiful natural setting.

 Located in the U.S. state of Maine, Acadia National Park encompasses much of Mount Desert Island, including smaller islands just off the Atlantic Coast.
 Once inhabited by the Wabanaki people, the region was a hub for seasonal fishing, hunting, and gathering berries, clams, and other shellfish on the coast.
 Acadia officially became a National Park in 1919, though it wasn't named Acadia until 1929 in honor of the former French colony.

 These are the overall average travel costs for the two destinations.